Director of the Center for Urban Innovation; Associate Professor of Public Policy

 - Technology Policy and Assessment Center

-Dr. Clark's academic leadership includes serving as the current Chair of the Economic Geography Specialty Group (EGSG) of the American Association of Geographers (AAG) as well as serving as the Chair of the AAG’s Nominating Committee.
-She is also an editor of the journal, Regional Studies.
+Dr. Clark is a Fellow of the American Association of Geographers (AAG).
+Her academic leadership includes serving as the current Chair of the Economic Geography Specialty Group (EGSG) of the AAG as well as serving as the Chair of the AAG’s Nominating Committee.
+Dr. Clark is also an editor of the journal, Regional Studies.
 She earned her Ph.D. from Cornell University, a Master’s degree from the Humphrey School of Public Affairs at the University of Minnesota, and a B.A. from Wesleyan University in Connecticut.

 - PhD, Cornell University